joemoose/psiops/docs/backup/stress.md

 - Being plunged into total darkness in hostile territory
 - Seeing or interacting with supernatural or horrifying creatures, events, or locations

-At the GM's discretion, each occurrence adds 1 stress point to your total.
+At the GM’s discretion, each occurrence adds 1 stress point to your total.

 ## Reducing Stress